History of WKTV in Timeline

 1952: Dick Clark Departs WKTV

-In 1952, Dick Clark left WKTV for WFIL AM-FM-TV in Philadelphia.
+In 1952, Dick Clark departed from WKTV and went to WFIL AM-FM-TV in Philadelphia.

-In 1952, after the FCC's Sixth Report and Order, a plan for allocating VHF licenses was devised, allowing most of the country to receive two commercial VHF channels plus one noncommercial channel.
+In 1952, after the FCC's Sixth Report and Order ended the license freeze and opened the UHF band, a plan for allocating VHF licenses was devised to ensure most of the country received two commercial VHF channels and one noncommercial channel.

-In 1956, WKTV lost its affiliation with the DuMont network following the network's closure.
+In 1956, WKTV lost its affiliation with the DuMont Television Network after the network ceased operations.

-In 1958, WKTV and WKAL were sold to a group led by Paul Harron and Gordon Gray.
+In 1958, Myron Kallet sold WKTV to a group led by Paul Harron and Gordon Gray.

 January 1, 1959: WKTV Moves to Channel 2